Divided G20 faces pressure to lead global response to coronavirus

 Saudi Arabia, given the oil price war and internal politics, seems unable or unwilling to lead, they added.

+“Our main priority is to work with the G20 health ministers to combat the virus and ensure economies can support those measures,” Saudi Finance Minister Mohammed al-Jadaan told a news conference on Friday after announcing new domestic economic support measures.

-The Saudi media ministry and the U.S. Treasury did not immediately respond to requests for comment.
+The Saudi media ministry and the U.S. Treasury did not respond to requests for comment.

 Summits typically take months to prepare, with deputies meeting in person to hash out differences before leaders arrive.
-In this case, due to health precautions, they will convene remotely, which could make reaching compromises harder.
+In this case, because of health precautions, they will convene remotely, which could make reaching compromises harder.

 In addition, they have the internal disagreements to contend with.

-Riyadh and Moscow are fighting over oil market share after their supply cut deal collapsed, pushing crude prices to near 20-year lows while the pandemic hits global demand.
-U.S. President Donald Trump said he would intervene “at the appropriate time,” but Moscow has rejected that and resolution remains elusive.
+Riyadh and Moscow disagree over oil market share after their supply cut deal collapsed, pushing crude prices to near 20-year lows while the pandemic hits global demand.
+U.S. President Donald Trump said he would intervene “at the appropriate time,” but Moscow has rejected that.

-Further clouding the outlook are duelling accusations by Washington and Beijing over the origin of the coronavirus, amid ties already long strained by disputes over trade, intellectual property, human rights and press freedom.
+Further clouding the outlook are duelling accusations by Washington and Beijing over the origin of the coronavirus.
+Ties were already long strained by disputes over trade, intellectual property, human rights and media freedom.